pragathoys/fill_pdf_form/README.md

 # Purpose of the project

-In this project we will use the TCPDF library to write data in an input field inside a PDF file.
+In this project we will use the TCPDF library to firstly create a PDF file with a simple form and then write data in an input field inside the PDF file.

 # How to